Biodiversity of the Central Coast

 Human Uses

 The smooth pink scallop is harvested commercially by divers and dredging, though it isn't as common as the spiny pink scallop.
-See the Ocean Wise and Seafood Watch scallop pages as well as the Seafood Watch report on pink and spiny scallops for information on fishery sustainability.
+See the Ocean Wise and Seafood Watch evaluation pages for information on the sustainability of this fishery.

 Intriguing Info